Date of Award:

 Civil and Environmental Engineering

 Islam, Ahadul, "Safety in Numbers: Models of Pedestrian and Bicycle Crash Frequency and Severity at Signalized Intersections in Utah Using Innovative Measure of Exposure" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8196.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .